Why is air pollution an issue?

-Our research has shown that high levels of air pollution can make existing heart conditions worse and increase the risk of a heart attack or stroke.
+Our research has shown that high levels of air pollution can have a detrimental effect on heart health, making existing heart conditions worse and increasing the risk of a heart attack or stroke.

-Recent BHF research has found that tiny particles in diesel exhaust can prevent blood vessels from relaxing and contracting properly, resulting in an increased risk of clots developing in coronary arteries, which can cause a heart attack.
+A recent study funded by the BHF has found that tiny particles in diesel exhausts can prevent blood vessels from relaxing and contracting properly, resulting in an increased risk of clots developing in coronary arteries, which can cause a heart attack.

-Two of the most common and harmful types of air pollution are nitrogen dioxide (also known as NO2) and particulate matter.
-There is a particularly strong link between cardiovascular disease and particulate matter smaller than 2.5 micrometers (that’s a thirtieth of the width of a strand of hair), known as PM2.5.
+Two of the most common and harmful types of air pollutants for health are nitrogen dioxide (NO2) and particulate matter (PM). – BHF research has identified that there is a particularly strong link between poor cardiovascular health and particulate matter smaller than 2.5 micrometers (that’s a thirtieth of the width of a strand of hair).
+This is known as PM2.5.

-Is there a safe level of exposure to air pollution?
+Is there a safe level of exposure to PM2.5?

 The WHO says that there is no safe level of exposure to PM2.5.
-However, they do recommend a level that limits the harm to human health.
+However, they do recommend guideline targets that limit the harm to human health.

-You can learn more about air pollution and your heart and how to protect yourself here.
+You can learn more about the impact of air pollution on your heart and how to protect yourself here.

 If you would like further information, please email us at [email protected].